Top 10 Most Exciting Hospitality Careers

 EARNING A HOSPITALITY DEGREE AT JOHNSON & WALES UNIVERSITY

-Johnson & Wales University offers a variety of bachelor’s degrees designed especially for the hospitality industry.
-A hospitality degree is a great way to prepare for a career as a hotel manager.
-These degree programs are offered online.
+Johnson & Wales University offers a variety of bachelor’s degrees designed especially for the hospitality industry that are all are offered online.

 Johnson & Wales University has been a leader in hospitality education for more than 50 years.
 We offer numerous hospitality degree programs to help you reach your career goals.
 For more information about earning your degree, complete the Request Info form, call 855-JWU-1881, or email [email protected].